tensorflow/compression/README.md

 ## Building pip packages

-This section describes the necessary steps to build your own pip packages of tensorflow-compression.
+This section describes the necessary steps to build your own pip packages of TensorFlow Compression.
 This may be necessary to install it on platforms for which we don't provide precompiled binaries (currently only Linux and Darwin).

 We use the custom-op Docker images (e.g.